ChosenOne2241/BM25/README.md

 # BM25
 The script `BM25.py` searches the [Cranfield collection](http://ir.dcs.gla.ac.uk/resources/test_collections/cran/) using the [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), with queries supplied by the user.

-For the first time one runs the script by simply typing `python3 BM25.py`, a `.json` file called `index.json` is generated containing a dictionary with words and their stemming forms, term vectors, and lengths for each document abstract.
-From the second times, `index.json` must exist in the same directory and is used to calculate ranks; Mode can be selected by using the `-m` flag, which is compulsory.
+For the first time one runs the script by simply typing `python3 bm25.py`, a `.json` file called `index.json` is generated containing a dictionary with words and their stemming forms, term vectors, and lengths for each document abstract.
+From the second times onwards, `index.json` must exist in the same directory and is used to calculate ranks.
+Mode can be selected by using the `-m` flag, whose default value is `manual`.
 Possible options are `manual` and `evaluation`.
 Selecting `evaluation` will run and evaluate the results for all queries in the `cranfield_queries.txt` file.An output file named ``evaluation_output.txt`` is created.
 Each line in this file has three fields, separated by spaces, as follows:

 1. Query ID.
 2. Document ID.